Disclosure & Barring Service Checks (CRB)

 Disclosure & Barring Service (DBS) is the new name for the Criminal Records Bureau (CRB) checks, sometimes referred to as police checks.

-CAIW provide a fast, professional and efficient DBS/CRB Umbrella Body Service for voluntary and community organisations and business, for example: volunteers and entertainers, schools/education, care homes, health care professionals, pharmacists, dentists and anyone who might require a DBS check in their role.
+CAIW can assist with obtaining DBS checks for voluntary and community organisations and business, for example: volunteers and entertainers, schools/education, care homes, health care professionals, pharmacists, dentists and anyone who might require a DBS check in their role.

 You can trust that your DBS / Basic Disclosure applications will be handled with professionalism, integrity, and the utmost discretion by our staff.